 Three bedrooms.
 1 x king size double, 1 x double, 1 x twin with an en-suite shower, basin (no toilet).
 Bathroom with a bath, hand-held shower, basin and WC.
 Kitchen with dining area.
 Sitting room with dining area with a woodburning stove.
 Second sitting room with an open fire.

 Central heating, woodburning stove, open fire.
 Electric oven and hob, microwave, fridge/freezer, washer/dryer, dishwasher, TV with Freeview, WiFi.
 Fuel, power and starter pack inc. in rent.
 Bed linen and towels inc. in rent.
 Highchair and two cots available on request.
-Roadside parking in front of house.
+Off road parking.
 Lockable storage.
-Surrounding gravel, patio with a table and chairs.
+Surrounding gravel, patio with a table, chairs and BBQ.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shop and pub 15 minute walk.

 The towns of Bowness and Windermere hold appeal for visitors to the Lake District National Park, providing a range of attractions, amenities, shops and restaurants.
 Boat trips hire are available from Windermere Lake Cruises in Bowness to Brockhole, Ambleside and Lakeside.
 The World of Beatrix Potter and the Old Laundry theatre are 1.5 miles away.
 Orrest Head, where Alfred Wainwright was inspired to write his guidebooks, is a 30 minute walk to enjoy the views over the lake and fells.
 Brockhole is less than two miles away, and the villages of Grasmere, Ambleside and Troutbeck are a short drive away.
 There is also watersports on offer for the more energetic along the lake.
 The area is ideally situated for exploring the region, whether by foot, bike, car, railway or bus; and is within easy reach of attractions such as the spectacular Langdales, Beatrix Potter's Hill Top House at Far Sawrey, Coniston, Grizedale Forest Park, with its delightful walks and famous outdoor sculptures, mountain biking and Go-Ape! adventure park, Ullswater, Kendal, Keswick, stone circles, Roman forts and England's highest mountain, Scafell Pike.